 - Any gifts and legacies left by the deceased will need to be distributed to loved ones.
 These usually pass tax free but this is an area where Executors need to be cautious, and so it’s best to contact a solicitor or lawyer to verify this.

 - Prior to the final distribution of the residuary Estate, detailed accounts and a Statement of Assets & Liabilities should be passed to be beneficiaries of the Estate.

 - Finally, the residuary Estate should be distributed to the end beneficiaries in accordance with the Will.
 It’s vitally important that this is done correctly, as otherwise you will be personally responsible for retrieving incorrectly paid amounts.
 There may be bespoke Trusts to be set up or monies may need to be held on Trust for minors who have not yet reached the age of attainment.

-When we carry out our ‘Complete Probate Service’, we will guide you through all of the steps above and carry out all of the legal work on your behalf.
+When Premier Solicitors carry out our ‘Complete Probate Service’, they will guide you through all of the steps above and carry out all of the legal work on your behalf.
 If you would like a no cost initial consultation, then just get in touch with us.

 What is the cost of obtaining Probate?